Tsukani/Steam-Profile-Clock/README.md

     * `CTRL + Shift + K` for FireFox (Typing allow pasting is required to paste)
 4. Paste the entire script into the console and hit `enter`
 5. Next to the Save and Cancel button a new button titled `Copy profileData` should appear.
 Once you are happy with your showcases (MUST INCLUDE A CUSTOM INFO BOX) press the new button
 6. A dialog box should appear.
-Copy the content of it and paste it into your config file on the `profileData` line between the quotation marks
+Copy the contents of it and paste it into your config file on the `profileData` line between the quotation marks